saylesss88/nix-book/src/nix/hardening_NixOS.md

 - `-t` is for type

-- `-a 32` sets the number of KDF rounds
+- `-a 32` sets the number of KDF rounds.
+The standard is usually good enough, adding extra rounds can make it harder to brute-force.

 - `-f` is for filename